You’ve probably been hearing more about license plate readers and Flock Safety over the last few months.

 Given that Flock provided ICE and DHS with logins to search nationwide data — even in states like New York and Washington where local agencies had opted out — revoking contracts may be a wise move.

-There are also some common sense guardrails and protections that a state legislature, city, or county can put in place for any camera vendor.
+There are also some common sense protections that any state legislature, city, or county can put in place.

-The state legislature could also limit the data that can be accessed by agencies outside of the state.
-That would reduce or possibly stop DHS, ICE, and Border Patrol from using camera data for their increasingly reckless and dangerous immigration enforcement.
-It could also stop police from outside NM hunting someone down for accessing abortion or gender affirming healthcare.
+The bill limits data sharing outside of the state and is aimed at preventing agencies like DHS, ICE, and Border Patrol from using camera data for increasingly reckless and dangerous immigration enforcement.
+It could also stop police from outside of New Mexico hunting someone down for accessing abortion or gender affirming healthcare.

 If you haven’t spoken with your state legislator, county commissioners, city councilor, school board member, etc. about this topic, take a moment to send them this story and let them know your concerns.